by Tea Master DANIELA CUBELIC

 Age & genetic factors play a role in your ability to metabolize caffeine.
 As we age, it’s common to become more sensitive to caffeine, so you may find that reducing caffeine makes a noticeable difference to how you feel & sleep.

 Gives a lift without overstimulating, aids mental focus & is linked to boosting creativity as well as emotional calm.
 Contains minimal caffeine levels, so it won’t overstimulate.
 Our Jasmine Oasis is different from other jasmine teas because it has a high proportion of fresh jasmine flowers combined with an especially soothing green tea.
 It is low in caffeine, but leaves you feeling mentally & physically refreshed.
 I drink 1–2 cups daily for the first week or two of the time change.
 It is perfect as a mid-morning or mid-afternoon pick me up.
-Drink it when you're looking for some added energy, & when you might otherwise be tempted to reach for caffeine, sugar, or both.
+Drink it when you're looking for some added energy, & when you might otherwise be tempted to reach for highly caffeinated beverages, sugar, or both.

 This triple action powerhouse can help: